 For more than 100 years since its invention, the basic design of the electric motor – the workhorse of our civilization – has largely remained unchanged: a stator made of copper windings wound around an iron-laminated core.
 In HVAC settings, that has meant heavy, high-maintenance motors that are noisy and inefficient.

-Shams Shaikh, Director of Product for Infinitum Electric, shared that the company saw potential for a new and innovative design, using patented printed circuit board (PCB) technology with etched copper conductors.
+Shams Shaikh, Director of Product for Infinitum Electric, shared that the company saw potential for a more innovative and green design, using patented printed circuit board (PCB) technology with etched copper conductors.
+The Infinitum motor requires few materials, is easier and cheaper to transport, and operates more efficiently, which reduces its carbon footprint.
 Currently marketed for HVAC applications, Infinitum’s motor mostly replaces the traditional fan, compressor, and pump motors in conventional HVAC units, changing the way HVAC motors consume and create electricity.

 The new design, which won the 2021 AHR Product of the Year and Building Automation Innovation Award for its smaller, smarter design, can deliver significant benefits.
 “In addition to ultra-high efficiency, replacing the traditional stator with our patented version results in quieter operation and reduced vibration, which are major advances in HVAC units,” Shaikh said.
 “Compared to traditional electric motors, this new design is up to 60% lighter, saves customers up to 25% in operating cost, and provides superior durability and performance to create the highest-performing and most cost-effective HVAC motor available today.”